Spencer Steer Player Props: Reds vs. Braves

 Spencer Steer At The Plate

-- Steer is batting .222 with two doubles, two home runs and five walks.
+- Steer is batting .258 with three doubles, two home runs and five walks.

-- Steer has had a base hit in five of eight games this year, and multiple hits once.
+- He ranks 99th in batting average, 80th in on base percentage, and 43rd in slugging among qualifying hitters in MLB play.

-- He has hit a home run in two of eight games played this year, and in 6.3% of his plate appearances.
+- This year, Steer has totaled at least one hit in six of nine games (66.7%), and had multiple hits twice.

-- Steer has driven in a run twice this season, but just one in each of those games.
+- In nine games played this season, he has hit a homer in two of them.

-- He has scored in four of eight games so far this year.
+- He has scored a run in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.